VertaAI/modeldb/README.md

 The main skill sets for each module are as below:

 1. backend: If you are interested in `Java` development or are interested in database design using technologies like `Hibernate` and `Liquibase` please take a look at [backend README](backend/README.md) for setup and development instructions.
-1. client: If you are interested in `Python` or `Scala` development or are interested in building examples notebooks on various ML frameworks logging data to Modeldb please take a look at [client CONTRIBUTING guide](client/CONTRIBUTING.md) for contribution instructions.
+1. client: If you are interested in `Python` or `Scala` development or are interested in building examples notebooks on various ML frameworks logging data to Modeldb please take a look at [client README](client/README.md).
 1. frontend: If you are interested  in `Node`,`React` or `Redux` based development please take a look at [webapp README](webapp/README.md)

 Please reach out to us in [slack](http://bit.ly/modeldb-mlops) for any assistance in getting started with the development set up or any other feedback.